fommil/fpmortals/manuscript/under-review.md

 ## Unhappy path

-So far we've only look at the rewrite rules, not what is happening in `map` and `flatMap`.
+So far we've only looked at the rewrite rules, not what is happening in `map` and `flatMap`.
 Let's consider what happens when the `for` context decides that it can't proceed any further.

 In the `Option` example, the `yield` is only called when `i,j,k` are